cparsania/corplot/README.md

 ## Motivation

-Genomics data often stored in a matrix like format, where each row is a feature (gene, transcript, protein etc.) and column is a variable (e.g. expression value in RNA-seq, ChIP-seq, Pol-II ChIP-seq etc.).
-Variables are often grouped by replicates, time-point or specific experimental conditions such as wild type, delition, control, treatment etc. In such a multidimental data, plotting a x-y scatter plot between diffrent groups require lots of data wrangling before we input them for final ggplot.
+Genomics data often stored in a matrix like format, where each row is a feature (gene, transcript, protein etc.) and columns are variables (e.g. signal intensity of experiments such as RNA-seq, ChIP-seq, Pol-II ChIP-seq etc.).
+Variables are often grouped by replicates, time-points or specific experimental conditions such as wild type, deletion, control, treatment etc. In such a multidimensional data, plotting a x-y scatter plot between different groups require lots of data wrangling before it goes for final ggplot.

-`corplot` has functions to generate heatbox and pairwise scatterplots directly from feature matix given in a tbl format.
-Let’s have a look into required input data and resultant plots outof `corpot`.
+`corplot` has functions to generate heatbox and pairwise scatter plots directly from feature matrix given in a tbl format.
+Let’s have a look into required input data and resultant plots out of `corpot`.

 ## Install